Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: Intel's growth has slowed in recent years due to increased competition and manufacturing challenges.
-However, the company is investing in new technologies and markets to drive future growth.
+Historical Growth: Intel's growth has been challenged in recent years due to increased competition and manufacturing issues.

 Summary